 Swapping Cabinet Hardware: The Cheapest Kitchen Upgrade Available

-Cabinet knobs and pulls do an enormous amount of visual work in a kitchen.
-They are one of the first things people notice and one of the first things that dates a space when they look worn or old-fashioned.
+Cabinet knobs and pulls do a surprising amount of visual work.
+They are one of the first things people notice and one of the first things that dates a space when they look worn.

-A full set of replacement pulls for an average kitchen costs $20 to $60 total, depending on the number of cabinets and the style you choose.
+A full set of replacement pulls for an average kitchen costs $20 to $60 total.
 Installation requires only a screwdriver and takes under an hour.
 The most current finishes are matte black, brushed gold, and brushed nickel.
-Match the finish to your appliances or your faucet for a cohesive look, even if the cabinets themselves stay exactly as they are.
+Match the finish to your appliances or faucet for a cohesive look, even if the cabinets themselves stay as they are.

-Interior stylists consistently list hardware replacement as one of the first budget kitchen upgrades they recommend.
-The cost-to-impact ratio is difficult to beat.
+Hardware replacement is consistently one of the first budget kitchen upgrades professionals recommend.
+The cost-to-impact ratio is hard to beat.

 Styling Open Shelves and Countertops for a Cleaner Look